 Like Canada, Australia falls into an ambiguous category of being neither precious metal friendly nor unfriendly.
 Despite the harsh tax treatment, gold and silver is mined in great quantities, retail premiums are low and ideals of free-markets and transparent government are deeply ingrained in the populace

 Gold bars or coins 0.995 or more fine and silver bars or coins 0.999 or more fine are deemed to be ‘investment grade’ and are exempt from GST.
 Since gold Sovereigns, Krugerrands and American Eagles (US 50 dollars) and pre-2013 Silver Britannia’s are not ‘investment grade’ they are subject to GST.
 Understandably these are not hugely popular coins with Australian investors.
 Notably any gold or silver coin with numismatic value is also not ‘investment grade’ and thus subject to GST regardless of fineness.

-Australian tax payers can void GST entirely by buying privately from non GST-registered sellers, ie. the majority of infrequent or one-off traders.
+Australian tax payers can avoid GST entirely by buying privately from non GST-registered sellers, ie. the majority of infrequent or one-off traders.
 You can find these on eBay and Silver Stackers.
 Visitors to Australia (ie. non- tax residents) can get GST costs refunded as explained here.

 Identification is required by bullion dealers for trades worth A$5,000 or more.
 Cash transactions greater than A$10,000 must be also reported.
 Check out our Premiums section for information on gold and silver premiums at Australian bullion dealers.

 CGT rules in Australia are similar to those in US/UK/EU.
 Capital losses can be offset against capital gains, and net capital losses may be carried forward indefinitely.
 One key difference is a 50% discount on CGT if assets are held more than one year.
 There’s also a tax free threshold of nearly A$20,000.